thorio/rism/README.md

 ![usage example](./images/example.png)

 rism is a minimalistic single-page browser based on tauri, using your platform's native webview.
-It accepts some CLI arguments and displays a URL, that's about it.
+It accepts some CLI arguments and displays a web page, that's about it.
 You can use it to window-ify any website, allowing it to live outside your browser. rism also supports setting a custom title, which allows it to easily be matched by window managers.

 This project is considered feature-complete.